da99/boxomojo/README.md

                 Factor uses the [ ] brackets.
                 Factor_Script uses { } brackets.

-          [ ]   A numbered list.
+          [ ]   A list.
 Known as Array in other languages.

          ~[ ]~  An index.
-Like an Array, but with strings as indexes.
+Like an Array, but with string keys instead of numerical positions.
-                Known as Hash, key-value data structure in other languages.
+                Known as a Hash or key-value data structure in other languages.

          +[ ]+  An object.